Libre-SOC-mirrors/openpower-isa/openpower/README.txt

-The files in this directory have come from many locations
+This directory contains OpenPOWER ISA related machine-readable files The files in this directory have come from many locations:

 * isatables CSV files are from Microwatt decode1.vhdl which is CC 4.0 Copyrighted